youngyangyang04/PowerVim/README.md

-F1              // Compile cpp code, and make sure there is a diretory named "bin" in current directory. gc              // Comment out the target of a motion gcc             // Comment out a line (takes a count)
+F1              // Compile cpp code, and make sure there is a diretory named "bin" in current directory. gc              // Comment out the target of a motion gcc             // Comment out a line (takes a count) {               // Up block of code
+}               // Down block of code
 ```
 # Plugins
 * a.vim [https://github.com/vim-scripts/a.vim](https://github.com/vim-scripts/a.vim)